Please note: a valid prescription is required for all prescription medication.

 Dosage and Usage

-- Missed dose: If a dose is missed, give it when remembered unless it is close to the next dose; then skip the missed dose.
+If a dose is missed, give it when remembered unless it is close to the next scheduled dose.
+If it is nearly time for the next dose, skip the missed dose.
 Do not double up.
+Try to keep a consistent daily routine to help maintain steady symptom control.

 Side Effects and Safety